ReactForBeginners/exercise1-todo/README.md

 To get started, clone this repo, and follow the instructions below:

-## Breaking the UI into components
+## Break the UI into components

-Check out this tutorial on how to do this, if you're uncertain.
+Facebook provides a good tutorial on how to break your UI into components in the official React [docs.](http://facebook.github.io/react/docs/thinking-in-react.html#step-1-break-the-ui-into-a-component-hierarchy)

+It doesn't matter how you do it; in paint, photoshop, on paper or on a napkin.
+But make sure you've decided on a component structure before you start coding.

+## Build a static version

+Head over to the main.js file and start fleshing out your components.
+We've added the root component for you, and called React.render(), which renders this component into the DOM in the specified container.

+	var TodoApp = React.createClass({
+		render: function(){
+			return(<div>Hello World</div>);
+		},
+	});

+	React.render(<TodoApp />, document.getElementById('container'));